paragmeshram/paragmeshram.github.io/_posts/2016-11-06-Crafting-Code-with-SOLID-Design-Principles.md

 header:
   teaser: "https://farm5.staticflickr.com/4076/4940499208_b79b77fb0a_z.jpg"
 categories:
+  - Design
-  - Design, Architecture
+  - Architecture
 tags:
+  -  Principles
+  -  SOLID
-  -  Principles, SOLID, Architecture
+  -  Architecture
 ---

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.